We earn a commission for products purchased through some links in this article.

 How do ultrasound scans work?

-Gel is squeezed onto your abdomen and a transducer (or probe) is gently glided over it.
+Gel is squeezed onto your abdomen and a transducer (or probe) is gently glided over it during an ultrasound scan.
 The transducer emits and receives high-frequency sound waves, which are transmitted through the uterus and bounce off the baby.
 The ultrasound scan images and sounds are then translated into a picture on a screen.

 If you’re having an ultrasound scan in very early pregnancy, the sonographer may need to do a ‘trans-vaginal’ rather than an abdominal scan, to get an image.